-All wrestlers whose names appear on an institution's roster shall comply with all Weight-Management Program regulations (e.g., wrestlers competing in open competition).
-It is mandatory that the NCAA Official Weigh-In Form, generated by the NWCA Web site, be used for all competition.
-A wrestler has until (on or before) February 15 to reach the lowest certified weight class.
+All wrestlers whose names appear on an institution's roster shall comply with all Weight Management Program regulations (for example, wrestlers competing in open competition).

+It is mandatory that the NCAA Official Weigh-In Form, generated by the National Wrestling Coaches Association (NWCA) website, be used for all competition.
+(See Rules 8.3.5.3 and 9.1.5.)
+A wrestler has until (on or before) February 15 to reach or descend back to the lowest certified weight class, as determined by their individual weight-loss plan.
+(See Rule 8.3.3.)
+There is no appeal for missing the February 15 deadline.

 - 8.1.1 Student-Athlete Reporting on or Before February 15.
 A student-athlete shall follow the appropriate weight-certification procedure listed in Rule 8.3.2.
 A student-athlete joining the team after the first official practice shall be tested before his or her first practice.
 This student-athlete must have joined the team on or before February 15.
 The length of time between the assessment of minimum wrestling weight and February 15 provides the maximum time for weight loss.
 Section I certification shall be completed as soon as the assessment is performed and before the student-athlete's first practice. - 8.1.2 Student-Athlete Reporting After February 15.
 A student-athlete joining the wrestling team after February 15 shall not have the option of competing while reaching the certified weight.
-The wrestler's first competition determines the minimum weight class for the season.
-Section I certification shall be completed as soon as the assessment is performed and prior to the student-athlete's first practice.
+The wrestler's first competition determines theminimum weight class for the season.
+Section I certification shall be completed as soon as the assessment is performed and before the student-athlete's first practice.
 (See Rule 8.3.2.) - 8.1.3 Transfer Student-Athletes.
-Junior college and NAIA transfers who have previously tested using the NCAA Weight-Management Program shall be required to complete Section I at their respective NCAA institution.
+Junior college and NAIA transfers who have previously tested using the NCAA Weight Management Program shall be required to complete Section I at their respective NCAA institutions.
+If a student-athlete transfers from one NCAA institution to another NCAA institution, the individual's weight management certification information shall transfer to the new institution. - 8.1.4 Nonregistered Tournaments.
+All wrestlers whose names appear on an institution's roster are prohibited from competing at non-NCAA-registered tournaments.